What is Payroll and how are Payroll Calculations done?

 Pay periods

 Pay periods are the dates for which payroll calculations are carried out and span a month, a fortnight or a week.
-Monthly payouts are most common.
+A payroll cycle meaning monthly, weekly or biweekly payouts to employees in exchange of their services or work.

-A payroll is calculated at the end of each pay-period.
+A payroll is calculated at the end of each pay-period based on payroll calculation formula.
 There are a few important considerations while defining pay periods.

 1. All government reporting related to payroll corresponds to financial years and is broken down into monthly, quarterly, half-yearly and annual returns of different types.